Loading...

 Pause and give these four a go.

-I'd like you to tell me the first five terms, the 100th term, and I'd like you to find the position of the term 388 in that sequence.
+Question three, for the sequence 24 plus seven bracket n minus one, I'd like you to tell me the first five terms, the 100th term, and I'd like you to find the position of the term 388 in that sequence.

-Pause, and try that now.
+Pause and try that now.

-A is five, D is four, so we start on five, and we have a common difference of positive four.
+Feedback time, question one, part a, the first five terms of that sequence, a is five, d is four, so we start on five and we have a common difference of positive four.

-For part B, A the first term is four; D, the common difference is positive five, so we start on four, and have a common difference, positive five.
+For part b, a, the first term is four, d, the common difference is positive five, so we start on four and have a common difference, positive five.

-For part C, A the first term is four; D the common difference is negative five, so we get those terms.
+For part c, a, the first term is four, d, the common difference is negative five, so we get those terms.
 Just pause and check that yours match mine.

 For question two, two different generalisations for each of these arithmetic sequences.

-You might have called that top one 3n plus four, or you might have said, well, it starts on seven and it has a common difference of three.
+You might have called that top one 3n plus four, or you might have said, well, it starts on seven and has a common difference of three.

-For the second one, 17 minus 10n, or it starts on seven, and has a common difference of negative 10 in that form.
+For the second one, 17 minus 10n or it starts on seven and has a common difference of negative 10 in that form.

 Part C, 0.